 - What are the goals of an economy?

 - What are the trade-offs involved in economic decisions that need to made transparent and explored?

 - What new, innovative economic policies can we create that represent the perspectives, wishes and values of the public?

-The Council will develop principles for the goals of the economy based on the values and perspectives of citizens, co-produce practical recommendations and strengthen the transparency and accountability of economic policy.
+The Council developed principles for the goals of the economy based on the values and perspectives of citizens, co-produced practical recommendations and strengthened the transparency and accountability of economic policy.

-The Council’s deliberations will also engage the public in more informed and wider discussion and debate about the goals and priorities of economic policy through social media, a series of deliberative events focusing on economic inclusion, conferences and seminars in collaboration with self organising groups about local economic democracy, and an interactive online training course.
+The Council’s deliberations are being used to engage the public in more informed and wider discussion and debate about the goals and priorities of economic policy through social media, a series of deliberative events focusing on economic inclusion, conferences and seminars in collaboration with self organising groups about local economic democracy, and an interactive online training course.